Team credentials

 Who we are

-We are a national team.
-We have thought partners in the North East, Midwest, West Coast, and the South
+We are a national team and have thought partners in the North East, Midwest, West Coast, and the South

 We are event planners, community builders, and organizers